 All students must submit a compulsory online report after completing their exchange.
 The form is a short survey on the students stay abroad, and will be used as information for future students who are interested in going abroad to the same destination.

 Students, who wish to gain international experience after completing their degree at INN University, can apply for a traineeship after the completed degree.
 Students completing degrees in 2021, can apply for an Erasmus+ scholarship (approx. € 610-660 per month) for traineeships in programme countries.
 The Erasmus+ scholarship can only be received for 12 months per full-degree.
-View the detailed web page for information and application procedure.

 - Complete Learning Agreement (Traineeship Agreement for internships).
 The form must be signed by the head of your study programme and the international coordinator at INN University.
 This forms also serves as an approval that the courses/practice.